 I’ve always been passionate about history.
-I was the first member of my college graduating class at The College of Wooster to declare a history major (first quarter of freshman year – not that I was over-eager or anything).
-I next attended Northwestern University School of Law, where I served on the Editorial Board of the Journal of Law and Criminology.
+I was the first member of my college graduating class to declare a history major (first quarter of freshman year – not that I was over-eager or anything).
+Next I attended law school.
 Whatever else can be said about lawyers (and please, spare me the bad jokes), we get a lot of practice writing.
 It’s a much larger part of the job than most people realize.
-After practicing law in Washington DC, I left the legal side of things to my husband (aka my law-school-sweetheart) and retired to the happier job of raising my children and pursuing artistic interests, including writing.
+Eventually, however, my muse was stronger than my inner-litigator and I left the legal side of things to my husband (aka my law-school-sweetheart) and “retired” to the happier job of raising my children and pursuing artistic interests, including writing.

 It’s often said writers are readers first.
 I am no exception.
 I have always been an avid reader, especially of the classics.
 Deciding what to write was easy.
 As a life-long student of history, from a family of history-nerds, historical fiction was destined to be my niche.
 My attraction to French history was equally natural — I studied French abroad, and I am a hopeless devotee of one of the grandfathers of the genre, Alexandre Dumas, père.

 I live in Great Falls, Virginia surrounded by trees and books.
 My books are time machines.
 Currently I travel daily to the 17th century Rome of the Barberini.
 But it is anybody’s guess where I will be off to next and who I will meet there.
 I can’t wait!

 I love to interact with my readers and with fellow writers: